 o.
 All bona fide loans.
 The loan may be for any purpose and may be from a private individual as well as from a commercial institution.
 The amount disregarded is limited to the principal of the loan;

 p.
-Monetary gifts for special occasions such as the adult's birthdays, holidays, or graduations;
+Monetary gifts for special occasions such as the adult's birthday, Christmas, or graduations;

 q.
 Withdrawals of bank deposits;